 Sugar Loaf Mountain - Known as Pao de Acucar in Portuguese, Sugarloaf Mountain sits at the entrance of Guanabara Bay and is named for its unusual shape as it resembles a traditional form of sugar widely used two centuries ago.
 Your cable car journey will take you to the summit of the mountain, where you will take in the magnificent views from a height 395 metres.
-This is an awe-inspiring site, and one that is popular not just with locals and tourists but rock climbers also, as the mountain is one of the largest and most popular urban rock-climbing destinations in the world, featuring over 270 different routes to the top.
+This is an aweinspiring site, and one that is popular not just with locals and tourists but rock climbers also, as the mountain is one of the largest and most popular urban rock-climbing destinations in the world, featuring over 270 different routes to the top.

-Days 27-29: Depart Rio de Janeiro
+Day 14-16: Depart Rio de Janeiro

-Today, fly out of Rio de Janeiro for Australia.
-Arrive home in two days due to crossing the International Date Line once again.
+Today, fly out of Rio de Janeiro for Australia, arriving home two days later.